erikapaige/noteTakerApp/README.md

 <br>

 ## Usage
-Using the link: https://quiet-gorge-31706.herokuapp.com/ users can have access to a note taker app.
+Using the link: https://quiet-gorge-31706.herokuapp.com/ users have access to the note taker app.
 The application works like a digital notepad and allows users to write, save and delete their thoughts or personal reminders.

 ## Demo
 ![](images/bs.gif)